-Even thought there is a lot of stigma around this (and people wrongly feel they have the right to comment on what you do or don’t do) this is often the reality of depression.
+Even though there is a lot of stigma around this (and people wrongly feel they have the right to comment on what you do or don’t do) this is often the reality of depression.

-You can have no energy to do anything and a lot of the time, you’re feeling so self destructive that you don’t actually want to look after yourself.
+You can have no energy to do anything and a lot of the time, you’re feeling so self-destructive that you don’t actually want to look after yourself.

 Using the text replacement tool on your phone/tablet can be a great way to let people know you’re having a bad day, without having to type it out a long message.